sebastienwallukat/CR_sql_library/01_Tools/Table_Search_and_Review_Guide.md

 ## Overview

+Finding the right tables is the first step in any successful data analysis.
 Shopify has several tools for discovering and understanding data tables:

 - **Plex** - Shopify's data catalog and discovery platform
 - **Metadata Portal** - Resource for detailed BigQuery table information
+- **Credit Risk Data Catalog** - Our team's curated list of essential tables

-This guide will help you leverage these tools efficiently for Credit Risk analysis tasks.
+This guide will help you leverage these tools efficiently to find the exact data you need for your Credit Risk analysis tasks.

 ## Finding Tables